Posted on July 18, 2013 | | Categories: Encryption

-PGP encryption uses a combination of encryption methodologies such as hashing, data compression, symmetric-key cryptography and public key cryptography to keep data secure.
-This process can be used to encrypt text files, emails, data files, directories and disk partitions.
+PGP, or Pretty Good Privacy, uses a combination of encryption methodologies such as hashing, data compression, symmetric-key cryptography, and public-key cryptography to keep data secure.
+This process can be used to encrypt text files, emails, data files, directories, and disk partitions.

-Today, OpenPGP is a standard of PGP that is open-source for public use, and the term can be used to describe any program that supports the OpenPGP system.
+OpenPGP is a standard of PGP that is open-source for public use.
+The term "OpenPGP" can be used to describe any program that supports the OpenPGP system.

 A variety of popular solutions have developed their PGP encryption products following the OpenPGP standards.
 Some of these products include GoAnywhere OpenPGP Studio and GoAnywhere Managed File Transfer.